stride3d/stride-docs/en/manual/game-studio/use-assets.md

 * reference them in entity components
 * reference them in other assets
-* load them from code
+* load them from code as content

 ## Reference assets in components